RunnerQuan/BiasBreaker-Career/README.en.md

 ### `POST /api/parse-resume`

-Parses an uploaded resume file.
+Parses uploaded DOCX, TXT, or MD resume files.

-Supported formats:

-- PDF
-- DOCX
-- TXT
-- MD

-The response includes the file name, file size, and extracted text.
-PDF parsing first tries external `pdftotext`, then falls back to `pdfjs-dist`.
+PDF files do not use this endpoint.
+They are parsed locally in the browser through a MuPDF Worker, which reduces the need to upload the original PDF file to the server and avoids some server-side PDF parsing dependency issues.

 ### `POST /api/analyze`